Stavanger: Sport and recreation

 The largest local football club in Stavanger is Viking FK, one of the most successful football clubs in Norwegian history, having won a total of eight league titles and five Norwegian Football Cup titles.
 The club plays its home matches at SR-Bank Arena, which was opened in 2004.

 After a short stint in the second-tier division, OBOS-ligaen, in the 2018 season, Viking FK was once again promoted to the top-tier Eliteserien, and is to date the club with the most seasons at the highest level of Norwegian football, along with Trondheim rival Rosenborg BK.
+Their best performance in Europe is reaching the group stage of the 2005–06 UEFA Cup, where they placed 4th in a group of 5.

-FK Vidar, another local football club, currently plays in the Norwegian second division, the third highest level on the football league pyramid.
+FK Vidar, another local football club, plays in 3. divisjon as of April 2025, the fourth tier on the men's football league pyramid.

 Stavanger Oilers is the only western team in the top Norwegian ice hockey league, Fjordkraftligaen.
 It has won a total of seven Norwegian championship titles.
 The club plays its home matches at DNB Arena, which was opened in 2012.
+They have once progressed past the group stage in Champions Hockey League, which was in the 2015–16 season.

 The handball team Stavanger Håndball plays in the Norwegian second division.

 Stavanger was the host of the 2009 beach volleyball SWATCH FIVB World Championships.

 The Sørmarka Arena is an indoor multi-purpose ice rink used for (inter)national ice speed skating competitions.

+Stavanger is known to have been one of several available starting points in the 1931, 1935, and 1937 editions of the Monte Carlo Rally.
+In the 1937 edition the top 3 all started from Stavanger.

 Music

 Every May, Stavanger is host to MaiJazz, the Stavanger International Jazz Festival.
 The International Chamber Music Festival takes place every August.

 Stavanger is the home of the Stavanger Symphony Orchestra (SSO).
 Covering another part of the musical spectrum, it is also home to gothic metal bands Theatre of Tragedy, Tristania, Sirenia and the singer Liv Kristine, and the black metal band Gehenna.
 Janove Ottesen and Geir Zahl, founding members of the alternative rockband Kaizers Orchestra, both live in Stavanger as well.
 Other notable acts from Stavanger include Kvelertak, Thomas Dybdahl & Sturle Dagsland.
+The singer, songwriter and record producer Aurora was born in this city.

 Community art

-Stavanger participates in the annual NuArt Festival, organized for national and international artists who operate outside of the traditional art establishment.
-Every September, a team of internationally acclaimed street artists contribute to "one of Europe’s most dynamic and constantly evolving public art events."
+Annually, in September, Stavanger participates in the NuArt Festival, held to showcase non-traditional artists and performers from Norway and abroad.
+The festival has been described as "one of Europe's most dynamic and constantly evolving public art events."